MicrosoftDocs/power-platform/power-platform/guidance/coe/limitations.md

 ## Security groups and approvals

-We recommend against using security groups to control access to the CoE environment, because it's likely that users who don't have access to this environment will be participating in approvals.
+We advise against using security groups to manage access to the CoE environment, as it's possible that users without access to this environment may be involved in approvals.
 If you choose to use a security group to control access to the environment, manually add users to the Approvals Users security role.

 ## Trial licenses